Hammond, Louisiana

 Hammond is the largest city in Tangipahoa Parish, Louisiana, United States, located 45 mi east of Baton Rouge and 45 mi northwest of New Orleans.
 Its population was 20,019 in the 2010 U.S. census, and 21,359 at the 2020 population estimates program.

 Hammond is home to Southeastern Louisiana University.
-It is the principal city of the Hammond metropolitan statistical area, which includes all of Tangipahoa Parish and is a part of the New Orleans-Metairie-Hammond combined statistical area.
+It is the principal city of the Hammond metropolitan statistical area, which includes all of Tangipahoa Parish and is a part of the Baton Rouge-Hammond combined statistical area.

 History

 19th century

 The city is named for Peter Hammond (1798–1870), the surname anglicized from Peter av Hammerdal (Peter of Hammerdal) — a Swedish immigrant known as the first European settler, arriving around 1818.
 Peter, a sailor, had been briefly imprisoned by the British at Dartmoor Prison during the Napoleonic Wars.
 He escaped during a prison riot, made his way back to sea, and later reached New Orleans.

 Hammond used his savings to buy then-inexpensive land northwest of Lake Pontchartrain.
 He developed a plantation to cultivate trees, which he made into masts, charcoal, and other products for the maritime industry in New Orleans.
 He transported the goods by oxcart to the head of navigation on the Natalbany River at Springfield.
 He held at least 30 enslaved African Americans before the Civil War.
 Hammond lost his wealth during the war, as Union soldiers raided his property.

 In 1854, the New Orleans, Jackson and Great Northern Railroad (later the Illinois Central Railroad, now Canadian National Railway) came through the area, launching the town's emergence as a commercial and transport center.
 The point where the railroad met the trail to Springfield was at first known as Hammond's Crossing.

 During the Civil War, the city was a shoe-making center for the Confederate States Army.
 Charles Emery Cate developed the shoe industry after buying land in the city in 1860 for his home, a shoe factory, a tannery, and a sawmill.
 Toward the end of the war, Cate laid out the town's grid, using the rail line as a guide and naming several of the streets after his sons.
 Also, Cate Street is named for him.

 After the Civil War, light industry and commercial activities were attracted to the town.
 By the end of the 19th century, Hammond had become a stopping point for northern rail passengers traveling south and for New Orleanians heading north to escape seasonal summer yellow fever outbreaks.
 The city later became a shipping point for strawberries.
 A state historical plaque downtown marks it as "Strawberry Capital of America".